 Sets the maximum time for which the server will cache ordinary (positive) answers in seconds.
 For convenience, TTL-style time unit suffixes may be used to specify the value.
+It also accepts ISO 8601 duration formats.

 The default is 604800 (one week).
-A value of zero may cause all queries to return SERVFAIL, because of lost caches of intermediate RRsets (such as NS and glue AAAA/A records) in the resolution process.
+A value of zero may cause all queries to return SERV-FAIL, because of lost caches of intermediate RRsets (such as NS and glue AAAA/A records) in the resolution process.